bilalalissa/Telegram-Tasks-Bot/README.md

 - **Database Issues**: Delete `tasks.db` to reset the schema and rerun the bot
 - **Scheduler Logs**: Check for `🔎 check_reminders` log entries every minute
 - **Date Parsing**: Use valid formats (`YYYY-MM-DD HH:MM`) or natural language parseable by `dateparser`
+- **If you get a usage error:**
+  - Make sure your `/add` command includes both a description and a date/time after `at`.
+  - Use `/add` alone to launch the step-by-step wizard.

 ---

 ## Next Steps

-- Add tasks' listing and interaction by user (e.g. connect task/s by user id)
+- [x] Add tasks' listing and interaction by user (e.g. connect task/s by user id)
-- Support per-user time zones and localization
+- [x] Add administrative tools: login, list, edit and delete tasks and users
-- '/add' funtion to include topic/subject
+- [x] Update '/add' funtion to include topic/subject
+- [x] A form or better/esaier way to add task details with more question reminding options
-- Add inline actions (Snooze, Dismiss, Edit, Export) to reminders
+- [x] Add inline actions (Snooze, Dismiss, Edit, Delete) to tasks and reminders
-- Text search tasks by title/description
+- [ ] Text search tasks by title/description
-- Filter tasks by topic/subject
+- [ ] Filter tasks by topic/subject
-- '/' to show menu
+- [x] '/menu' to show menu
-- Timeline tasks show/list option
+- [ ] Timeline tasks show/list option
-- A form or better/esaier way to enter task details
-- Add administrative tools: list all tasks, edit and delete
+- [ ] Support per-user time zones and localization
-- Dockerize the bot for container-based deployment
+- [ ] Dockerize the bot for container-based deployment
-- Migrate to a production-grade database (PostgreSQL, Redis)
+- [ ] Migrate to a production-grade database (PostgreSQL, Redis)
-- Build a web dashboard for managing and visualizing tasks
+- [ ] Build a web dashboard for managing and visualizing tasks

 ---

-*Documentation only — do not execute.*